Nightcrawler (character): Alternate versions

+Nightcrawler was also reimagined as part of Peach Momoko's Demon Days, an anthology series recasting Marvel characters within a Japanese folklore-inspired setting, with an issue centered on the character announced in 2021.

 Reception

 Nightcrawler has received positive reception as a comic book character and as a member of the X-Men.
 Nightcrawler was ranked as the 133rd-greatest comic book character of all time by Wizard magazine.
 IGN also ranked Nightcrawler as the 80th-greatest comic book hero of all time describing Nightcrawler as a mutant with the appearance of a demon and the heart of a preacher; IGN also states that as the X-Men enter one of their most uncertain periods, his legacy still looms large.
 In 2006, IGN has also rated Nightcrawler at #7 on their list of top 25 X-Men from the past 40 years, stating that religion is one of the few commonalities that could bring mutants and humans together, and it is through his faith that Nightcrawler has stayed true to the X-Men for so long.
 In 2008, Marvel rated their top ten X-Men of all time.
 Nightcrawler ranked #4 on their list stating that far from a character consumed by doom and gloom, Nightcrawler's chivalry, a flair for the dramatic and sense of humor have made him one of the most likable X-Men ever, a character you genuinely look forward to seeing leap into action.
 In 2013, ComicsAlliance ranked Nightcrawler as #19 on their list of the "50 Sexiest Male Characters in Comics".

 In 2014, Entertainment Weekly ranked Nightcrawler 5th in their "Let's rank every X-Man ever" list.

 In 2018, Comic Book Resources ranked Nightcrawler 28th in their "Age Of Apocalypse: The 30 Strongest Characters In Marvel's Coolest Alternate World" list.